-A cash offer means a buyer purchases your home without mortgage financing — they have the funds available to close immediately.
-No bank approval, no appraisal contingency, no risk of financing falling through.
+A cash offer on a house means a buyer purchases your home without mortgage financing — paying the full price from available funds, with no bank approval, no appraisal contingency, and no risk of financing falling through.
+Cash offers typically close in 7–21 days versus 60–120 for financed purchases.
 Here is everything you need to know.

 How a Cash Offer Works